openSUSE/SUSEPrime/README.md

 Assumptions
 -----------

-* You are running openSUSE Leap 15.1 or later
+* You are running openSUSE Leap 15.1 or later (Xserver of Leap 15.2 or later for NVIDIA's PRIME render offload support)
 * You don't have bumblebee installed
 * You installed NVIDIA drivers using http://opensuse-community.org/nvidia.ymp